 An off-grid solar system is not connected to the main public utilities (especially the electricity grid).It generates DC electricity from solar panels and stores it by utilizing batteries.
 It powers the home appliances by converting the stored DC electricity into AC using an off-grid inverter.

-Typical Off-Grid Solar System Diagrams
+Typical Off-Grid Solar Power Systems Diagram

 Here, you will see a couple of wiring diagrams for a typical off-grid solar system.
 A wiring diagram, by the way, is a simple depiction of how each component of a system is connected.
 Typically, an off-grid solar power system includes solar modules, DC cables, a battery, a charge controller, and a battery inverter.